Welcome Aboard!Bergen – gateway to the fjords

 Your voyage starts in Bergen, Norway’s second-largest city and a gateway to the fjords.
 Founded in 1070 A.D., Bergen boasts architecture influenced by the prosperous 14th-century German trading organization, the Hanseatic League.

 If you have time before your ship departs, visit the UNESCO-listed wharfs in the colorful Bryggen district, now a neighborhood with artisan’s shops, complete with cobblestone streets.
 Just across the street is the famous fish market, which serves delicious seafood.
-The Fløibanen funicular can also whisk you up Mount Fløyen for lovely views of the city.
+The Fløibanen funicular can also take you up to the top of Mount Fløyen for views of the city.

 Your voyage begins